henrybarreto/henrybarreto/README.md

 I am also ever looking for new things to learn and try out.
 You know, the best way to learn something is practice.
 My broken Linux distros will confirm it!

-By the way, since I have begun, the contributions of many people to open source community have helped a lot, even I never see anyone.
-Because of that, I try to retribute the max I can to the community.
-In my Blog, https://henrybarreto.dev/, I try to share what I have been learning and some helper articles. t
+By the way, since I have begun, the contributions of many people to the open-source community have helped a lot, even I never see anyone.
+Therefore, I try to retribute the max I can to the community.
+In my Blog, https://henrybarreto.dev/, I try to share what I have been learning and some helper articles.

-I believe that decentralized technologies will be the future of the web.
-I understand that centralization still is needed in many systems, but the new approach probable will be dominating.
+I believe that decentralized technologies is the future, but I understand that centralization is needed in many systems.

 ![bottom bar](https://user-images.githubusercontent.com/23109089/151434150-512e3a4e-b3fb-491d-8943-aac6ebffb449.png)